 How AI is protecting businesses from cyber-threats

 We are currently amid another technological revolution.
 This one with the potential for change on a scale greater than that of the industrial and electrical revolutions of the past.
-Artificial Intelligence (or AI) is next big thing in almost every industry and has even been called “the new electricity” by Professor Andrew Ng in reference to its capability to revolutionise the way we work.
+Artificial Intelligence (or AI) is next big thing in almost every industry and has even been called “the new electricity” in reference to its capability to revolutionise the way we work.
 Amidst this rapid change, the sphere of cyber-security has not gone untouched by the new power of AI.

 Advantages of AI

 Most approaches to cyber-security such as firewalls or antiviruses rely on signatures to work.
 For instance, a firewall will drop incoming traffic from a specific IP known to send malicious files.
 And an antivirus will prevent files with known pieces of virus code from running.

 Because these systems rely on signatures it means that if a new threat arrives it can cause untold damage before it’s noticed and dealt with.
 What’s worse is that large amounts of malware now bypasses these peripheral defence systems by using emails as a carrier.
 Additionally, these approaches to cyber-security leave the issue of insider threats completely unguarded.